 A total of 123 patients were included in the study.
 Two patients did not consent and two were lost to follow up.
 The final analysis included 119 patients.
 The demographic data is shown in Table 1.
 Males were predominant, and the majority were undergoing HD via arteriovenous fistula 2-3 times a week.
 Eight patients had internal jugular or femoral dialysis catheters.
 Four patients were positive for MRSA.
-All four underwent nasal decolonization with mupirocin ointment topical application for five days and when subjected to repeat swabbing after two weeks, were found to be negative.
-On follow-up, 25 (21%) patients
+All four underwent nasal decolonization with colonization and hemodialysis patterns in the patients